-In 2017, the value of Saskatchewan's mineral sales was $6.6 billion – the fourth highest in Canada.
+In 2019, the value of Saskatchewan's mineral sales was $7.4 billion – the fourth highest in Canada.
 Exploration expenditures in 2019 were $264 million, and the survey, undertaken prior to the COVID-19 crisis, indicated exploration spending intentions of $242 million in 2020.

 Saskatchewan has two of the most desirable minerals in the world – potash and uranium.
-The province has the largest potash industry in the world, accounting for about one-third of annual global production and hosting nearly half of the world’s known resources.
-The world’s largest high-grade uranium deposits are located in northern Saskatchewan, which accounted for more than 22% of the world’s primary uranium production in 2016.
+The province has the largest potash industry in the world, accounting for about one-third of annual global production and hosting nearly half of the world's known reserves.
+The world's largest high-grade uranium deposits are located in northern Saskatchewan, which accounted for 13 per cent of the world's primary uranium production in 2019.

 There is also significant unrealized potential for volcanogenic and sediment-hosted base metal deposits in supracrustal rocks of the Precambrian Shield of northern Saskatchewan.
-The Flin Flon mining camp, which straddles the Manitoba-Saskatchewan border has been a substantial producer for decades and is estimated to have the highest contained value of base metal ore per square kilometre in Canada.
-The existing infrastructure makes exploration more attractive for companies.
+The Flin Flon mining camp, which straddles the Manitoba-Saskatchewan border, has been a substantial base metal producer for decades and is estimated to have the highest contained value of ore per square kilometre in Canada for this type of deposit.

 There are areas with high gold potential that remain under-explored.
-In 2017, the Seabee operation, which has produced about 1.5 million ounces of gold, had its sixth consecutive year of record production, generating 83,998 ounces of gold.
+In 2019, the Seabee operation, which has produced about 1.5 million ounces of gold, had its sixth consecutive year of record production, generating 112,137 ounces of gold.
 Gold exploration activity in Saskatchewan has traditionally focused on the Glennie and La Ronge greenstone belts and areas north and east of Lake Athabasca.

-The province also produces coal, salt, silica sands, kaolin, clays, as well as sodium and potassium sulphates and has strong potential for economic deposits of copper, zinc, nickel, rare earth minerals, and platinum group elements.
+The province also produces coal, salt, kaolin, clays, as well as sodium and potassium sulphates and has strong potential for economic deposits of copper, zinc, nickel and cobalt, as well as rare earth and platinum group elements.

 In order to encourage and attract investment, Saskatchewan has established several incentive programs in the minerals sector, such as: